 Hoobie’s Issues: Rash, Sores, Abscesses, Discharge, and Hair Loss Does your dog have bloody sores, abscesses, smelly odor or discharge, and serious hair loss?
 Have these problems been blamed on allergies?
 This testimonial is all about the kind of work we do here...

-What Can be Done – to Help Your Dog with Viral Challenges Viral infection is the fundamental cause of many ailments or illnesses, such as flu or colds, or more serious issues (in humans) like the example Herpes virus seen to the right.
-And, getting help to a...
+What Can be Done – to Help Your Dog with Viral Challenges Viral infection is the fundamental cause of many ailments or illnesses, such as flu or colds, or more serious issues (in humans) like the example Herpes virus seen to the left.
+And, getting help to a body...

 Help Options: Should your Dog Suffer a Food Poisoning Event Food poisoning in dogs is likely much rarer than situations in which people may be affected by food poisoning issues.
 Think about it; our dogs are normally confined to eating pretty much what we give them...